gbeckers/Darr/docs/index.rst

 explanation, and no need to assume that a specific tool will be available.

-Tool-independent and easy access to data is in line with good scientific practice as it promotes wide and long-term availability, to others but also to yourself.
+Tool-independent and easy access to data is in line with good scientific practice as it promotes wide and long-term availability, to others and to yourself.
 More rationale for this approach is provided `here <https://darr.readthedocs.io/en/latest/rationale.html>`__.